Sirajul-Islam6335/Data-science--covid19-time-series/README.md

 # Data-science--covid19-time-series

-# Data-science-portfolio
-The Repository is represent my portfolio of data science project.
-I  completed this project in internship hour at Datamites.

 ## Instructions for Running Python Notebooks Locally

+1. Use Google colab
-1. Run notebooks as usual by using a jupyter notebook server, Vscode etc.
+2. Run notebooks as usual by using a jupyter notebook server, Vscode etc.
-2. Use Google colab

-## Project
-### Covid 19(Time Series analysis)
+#### Jupyter notebook Fbprohet installation
+!conda install -c conda-forge fbprophet -y

 #### Target of Model:
 The time series dependent facebook prophet model is used to fit the data and provide future predictions.
 This model aimed to determine the pandemic prediction of COVID-19 in Several countries, using the Time Series Analysis to observe and predict the coronavirus pandemic’s spread daily or weekly.